 The Supervisory Board advises and monitors the Executive Board in its management of the company and is responsible for the appointment and dismissal of Executive Board members, their employment contracts and remuneration, including the Executive Board remuneration system.
-At the proposal of the Presiding Committee, it sets the remuneration target, targets for the variable remuneration components of the Executive Board's remuneration and their fulfillment and reviews the appropriateness of the overall remuneration together with the remuneration system for the Executive Board on a regular basis.
-The Supervisory Board is also involved in decisions of fundamental importance to the company and discusses - generally with the Executive Board - business development and planning as well as strategy and its implementation at regular intervals.
+At the proposal of the Presiding Committee, it sets the remuneration target, targets for the variable remuneration components of the Executive Board's remuneration and their fulfillment, and reviews the appropriateness of the overall remuneration together with the remuneration system for the Executive Board on a regular basis.
+The Supervisory Board is also involved in decisions of fundamental importance to the company and discusses - generally with the Executive Board - business development and planning as well as strategy, including the sustainability strategy, and its implementation at regular intervals.
 For transactions of fundamental importance or which have been otherwise classified as particularly significant, such as major acquisitions, disposals, capital expenditures and finance measures, the Articles of Association and Rules of Procedure stipulate that approval is required from the Supervisory Board or one of its committees.
-The Supervisory Board, taking into account the external auditors and the audit reports submitted by them as well as the proposals of the Audit Committee, also undertakes a detailed examination, as required by law, of the individual financial statements, the consolidated financial statements and combined management report of Bilfinger SE and the Group, the non-financial report and the non-financial declaration as well as of the proposal of the Executive Board on the appropriation of profits.
+The Supervisory Board, taking into account the external auditors and the audit reports submitted by them as well as the proposals of the Audit Committee, also undertakes a detailed examination, as required by law, of the individual financial statements, the consolidated financial statements and combined management report of Bilfinger SE and the Group, the non-financial report as well as of the proposal of the Executive Board on the appropriation of profits.
 Within the scope of its responsibilities, the Supervisory Board also monitors the company's compliance with legal provisions, official regulations and internal guidelines.
-In general, it receives reports from the Executive Board at regular intervals on issues provided for by law and other relevant topics.
+The monitoring and advice provided by the Supervisory Board also includes, in particular, sustainability issues relating to the environment, social affairs and corporate governance (Environmental, Social and Governance, or ESG).
+The Strategy Committee and Supervisory Board receive regular reports from the Executive Board on the Group-wide sustainability strategy and the status of its implementation.
+The Supervisory Board and the Audit Committee also deal with sustainability reporting, which in addition to reporting on non-financial issues in the management report also includes the sustainability report.
+The Supervisory Board also receives information on new developments and the status of implementation.
+In general, the Supervisory Board receives reports from the Executive Board at regular intervals on issues provided for by law and other relevant topics.
 The information and reporting obligations of the Executive Board to the Supervisory Board, its committees and - between Supervisory Board meetings - to the Chairman of the Supervisory Board were defined in greater detail by the Supervisory Board in an information regulation.

 The Supervisory Board executes its tasks in accordance with legal requirements, the Articles of Incorporation, its Rules of Procedure and its resolutions.
 The Chairman of the Supervisory Board coordinates the work of the Supervisory Board.
 To prepare the Supervisory Board meetings, separate preparatory meetings of the shareholder and employee representatives are held as required.
 The Supervisory Board meets regularly on relevant topics, also without the Executive Board.

-The resolutions of the Supervisory Board are made primarily in Supervisory Board meetings but can also be made in written procedures or through other methods of communication.
+The resolutions of the Supervisory Board are made primarily in Supervisory Board meetings, but can also be made in written procedures or through other methods of communication.
 Insofar as nothing else is compulsory under the law, Supervisory Board resolutions require the simple majority of votes cast.
 In the event of a tied vote and a renewed voting which also leads to a tied vote, the Chairman of the Supervisory Board has a casting vote.
-In financial year 2021, 12 meetings (thereof four extraordinary meetings) of the Supervisory Board took place.
+In financial year 2022, eight meetings (thereof two extraordinary meetings) of the Supervisory Board took place.